 Tenderloin Museum | 398 Eddy St., San Francisco, CA

-- Glide’s mission is to create a radically inclusive, just and loving community mobilized to alleviate suffering and break the cycles of poverty and marginalization.
+- Glide Foundation is a pillar in the Tenderloin community.
+Glide’s mission is to create a radically inclusive, just and loving community mobilized to alleviate suffering and break the cycles of poverty and marginalization.

 - 826 Valencia is a nonprofit organization dedicated to supporting under-resourced students ages six to eighteen with their creative and expository writing skills and to helping teachers inspire their students to write.

 - Larkin Street Youth Services (“Larkin Street”) provides youth between the ages of 12 and 24 with the help that they need to exit homelessness.
 Each year, more than 2,500 young people walk through our doors seeking support.
 We give them a place where they can feel safe; rebuild their sense of self, trust, and hope; and achieve and sustain independence.
 Our comprehensive housing, education, employment, and health services empower young people to achieve a better future.

 - Project Open Hand is a nonprofit organization that provides meals with love to critically ill neighbors and seniors.
 Our food is like medicine, helping clients recover from illness, get stronger, and lead healthier lives.